About

 What we believe

-Our beliefs are based on our Catholic faith, which focuses on the life, death, and resurrection of Jesus Christ.
-We invite you to look into and join us in living out the Gospel every day.
+Our beliefs are based on our Catholic faith, which focus on the life, death, and resurrection of Jesus Christ.
+We invite you to look into our Catholic faith and join us in living as Jesus would encourage us to live every day.
+Contact your nearest Catholic parish if you wish to learn more.

 “An authentic faith – which is never comfortable or completely personal – always involves a deep desire to change the world, to transmit values, to leave this earth somehow better than we found it.” — Pope Francis, Evangelii Gaudium